YK7188/YK_Lab/10-Lab: Windows Update Management with Intune/README.md

 ✔ Windows Update driver delivery may introduce instability

-✔ Enterprises often block driver updates and rely on OEM tools such as Lenovo Vantage, deployed and controlled via Intune
+✔ Enterprises often block driver updates and instead rely on OEM tools such as Lenovo Vantage, managed via Intune

-✔ Enterprises create multiple rings for testing and staged rollout instead of automatic, all at once updates
+✔ Multiple update are typically used to implement staged rollout (e.g., Pilot -> Broad -> Production)

 ---